Garden furniture - where do I start?

 What are your guarantees?

-We offer a 5 year structural guarantee with garden furniture sets.
-Learn more about this guarantee here.
+We offer a 5 or 2 year structural guarantee with selected garden furniture.
+Learn more about our guarantees here.

 Will my garden furniture come fully assembled?